hyperledgendary/hlfsupport-in-a-box/README.md

 This is the account that Marvin itself is run under.
 Therefore when new images are pushed, these should be done in the context of this registry.
 Tag the image correctly before pushing it to the registry.

-Please ensure that you're logged in via the IBMCloud CLI to ensure you have the correct access
+Please ensure that you're logged in via the IBMCloud CLI to ensure you have the correct access; follow the guide [here](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started)

 ```
 docker tag marvin-container:latest uk.icr.io/marvin/marvin-container:3